‘The Bachelor’ 2017 Spoilers: Tonight, Does Nick Viall Reveal Who He Is Falling In Love With?

 — The Bachelor (@BachelorABC) January 28, 2017

-On tonight’s episode, Viall heads to New Orleans with the remaining contestants and as detailed by Reality Steve, his 1-on-1 date starts off the show and it is with Rachel Lindsay.
+On tonight’s episode, Viall heads to New Orleans with the remaining contestants and as detailed by Reality Steve, his one-on-one date starts off the show and it is with Rachel Lindsay.
 They head out to Cafe du Monde and even do a second line down the street with some residents of the city.

 Now, this date is said to go incredibly well and many eyewitnesses said the couple was extremely close and looked to really enjoy themselves.
 As they settled in to listen to some local New Orleans musicians, they were even closer than expected.
 Lindsay revealed to ET Online that she may be falling in love, but what about Viall?